someparty/someparty/source/articles/2020-03-29-i-wanna-touch-your-face.html.markdown

 [Listen: Ciggie & The Darts - "Struttin'" / "Cosmonaut" @ Bandcamp](https://ciggieandthedarts.bandcamp.com/album/liquor-leather-denim-darts "#")

-Halifax singer/songwriter [Jon Mckiel](https://jonMckiel.bandcamp.com/) has a new video online showcasing "Object Permanence," the lead single from his upcoming LP *Bobby Joe Hope*.
+Halifax singer-songwriter [Jon Mckiel](https://jonMckiel.bandcamp.com/) has a new video online showcasing "Object Permanence," the lead single from his upcoming LP *Bobby Joe Hope*.
 The surreal clip from director Andrea Thorne features a collage of psychedelic imagery.
 A likewise suitably oblique statement commented:

 > "Magic recombines ordinary objects to wake us; acknowledge mystery.
 Pluck from the landscape a rose or a bruise.
 World forms and unforms in universe around us - a moment comes and then dissolves.
 Tides and life; on the shore let us embrace beneath Moon and tremble a little as lovers and kin while we tumble through time in the wandering place."